-- Items of a personal nature (an equipment list provided below)
+- Items of a personal nature (see suggested packing list below)

-*Grand Canyon National Park Entrance Fee is refundable if you provide your Adventure Consultant with a copy of your National Park Pass prior to your trip departure.
+*Grand Canyon National Park Entrance Fee is refundable if you provide your Adventure Consultant with a copy of your National Park Pass before your trip.

 - Sleep Kit: Can be rented for $50 per person.
-Sleep kits consist of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+Sleep kits consist of a sleeping bag with liner, deluxe 3-inch thick air-filled sleeping pad, sheet, pillow, and pillowcase.
 Please indicate on your Guest Registration Form whether you want to rent a sleep kit or if you prefer to bring your own.

-- Sleeping Pad Only: The deluxe 3-inch thick foam and air-filled pad only may be rented for $20.
+- Sleeping Pad Only: The deluxe 3-inch air-filled pad only may be rented for $20.

 ☐ Trip Forms: Each participant will need to complete the required trip forms within two weeks of making a booking.
 Refer to your confirmation e-mail for the link to the online forms.
 If you prefer to fill out paper forms, please let us know right away.
 If you are reserving within 90 days of departure, your forms must be completed immediately to ensure we can properly plan for your trip.